teggno/exoedit/README.md

 Use this action to upload the code in the current editor window to an existing Exosite Widget that exists on a Portal Dashboard.
 When you have selected this command, you will be prompted for the Portal, the Dashboard and the Widget.

 **NOTE: This command is only available if there is an active editor window that contains something.**

+### Upload Device Lua Script
+Use this action to replace the Lua script of a Device with the one inside the current editor window.
+When you have selected this command, you will be prompted for the Portal, the Device and the Script.

+**NOTE: This command is only available if there is an active editor window that contains something.**